ropensci-archive/opendata/opendata.md

     -   <pkg>pxweb</pkg> ([GitHub](https://github.com/rOpenGov/pxweb)) is a generic interface for the PX-Web/PC-Axis API.
 The PX-Web/PC-Axis API is used by organizations such as Statistics Sweden and Statistics Finland to disseminate data.
 The R package can interact with all PX-Web/PC-Axis APIs to fetch information about the data hierarchy, extract metadata and extract and parse statistics to R data.frame format.
     -   <pkg>sorvi</pkg> ([GitHub](https://github.com/louhos/sorvi/)): Various tools for retrieving and working with Finnish open government data.
 -   *Germany*: [BerlinData](https://github.com/dirkschumacher/RBerlinData) ([archived on CRAN](https://cran.r-project.org/src/contrib/Archive/BerlinData/)): Easy access to <http://daten.berlin.de>.
 It allows you to search through the data catalogue and to download the data directly from within R. <pkg>rdnb</pkg> connects to resources of the [German National Library](http://www.dnb.de).
+-   *India*: [usaqmindia](https://github.com/masalmon/usaqmindia) provides data from the US air quality monitoring program in India for Delhi, Mumbai, Chennai, Hyderabad and Kolkata.
+Data source is US governement via [this website](http://newdelhi.usembassy.gov/airqualitydata.html).
--   *Japan*: <pkg>govStatJPN</pkg> offers functions to get public survey data in Japan. <pkg>estatapi</pkg> links to the Japanese government's e-Stat official statistics API.
+-   *Japan*: <pkg>govStatJPN</pkg> offers functions to get public survey data in Japan. <pkg>estatapi</pkg> links to the Japanese government's e-Stat official statistics API. <pkg>kokudosuuchi</pkg>: interface with [Kokudo Suuchi API](http://nlftp.mlit.go.jp/ksj-e/index.html) the GIS data service of the Japanese government.
 -   *Mexico*: <pkg>inegiR</pkg> ([GitHub](https://github.com/Eflores89/inegiR)) can download official statistics for Mexico.
 Note: package functions and documentation are in Spanish.
 -   *Netherlands*: <pkg>cbsodataR</pkg> connects with the [Statistics Netherlands](https://github.com/edwindj/cbsodataR) datasets.
 [Source on GitHub](https://github.com/edwindj/cbsodataR).
 -   *Poland*: